-- allergies to any other medicines, foods, dyes or preservatives.
+- allergies to any other medicines, foods, dyes or preservatives

-- any problems with your liver
+- · any problems with your liver

+- experienced any significant weight loss, difficulty in swallowing or dark tarry stools

 - · severe kidney problems

-- · any other medical conditions
+- any other medical conditions

 - been diagnosed with osteoporosis

-- if you have ever had a skin reaction after treatment with a medicine similar to Nexazole that reduces stomach acid
+- if you have ever had a skin reaction after treatment with a medicine similar to NEXOLE that reduces stomach acid

-Do not take Nexazole if you are pregnant or breastfeeding unless your doctor says so.
+Do not take NEXOLE if you are pregnant or breast-feeding unless your doctor says so.
 Ask your doctor about the risks and benefits involved.

-It is not known if it is safe for you to take Nexazole while you are pregnant.
+It is not known if it is safe for you to take NEXOLE while you are pregnant.
 It may affect your baby.

-It is not known if your baby can take in Nexazole from breast milk if you are breastfeeding.
+It is not known if your baby can take in NEXOLE from breast milk if you are breastfeeding.